 We use the teachings from the legendary Gracie family today at Southern Quarter.

-Brazilian Jiu-Jitsu is the best martial art to know when a fight ‘goes to ground’.
-As a cornerstone of one of the world’s fastest growing sports (Mixed Martial Arts, MMA), we look forward to sharing with you this hugely addictive, worthwhile and safe sport.
+Brazilian Jiu-Jitsu is the best martial art to know when a fight ‘goes to the ground’.
+As a cornerstone of one of the world’s fastest-growing sports (Mixed Martial Arts, MMA), we look forward to sharing with you this hugely addictive, worthwhile and safe sport.

 The art is constantly evolving and being refined by its practitioners.

 New moves and techniques are being invented every day – a testament to the dynamic and ‘live’ nature of the art.

 At Southern Quarter we have experienced Black-Belt instruction who will guide our programmes and classes, ensuring you are equipped with the fundamental techniques and mindset for your Jiu-Jitsu Journey.